19. Juni 2026 Johannes Wolters

 You must be a great communicator to make people work that way.

 Hisko Hulsing: I always think if I would have such a thing in my mind, it’s very tough to communicate and to bring everybody on the same page.
-We have to do it that way because then the impact is the best.
-Yeah.
-I think it’s a matter of experience.
-Well, I have a lot of experience now because I directed Undone, of course, which was six hours of animation with 200 people working on that.
-And on „Dream of a thousand Cats“, there was also 150 people working.
+Well, I have a lot of experience now because I directed Undone, which was six hours of animation with 200 people working on that.
+And on „Dream of a thousand Cats“, there were also 150 people working on that.
 So I got better at it.
-And I think, okay, I am not manipulative First of all, people notice right away that I know exactly what I want.
-And a lot of directors do not know exactly what they want.
-And then people get insecure.
+First of all, people notice right away that I know what I want.
+And a lot of directors do not know exactly what they want, which makes people insecure.
 I have made storyboards for over 120 advertising companies as a commercial storyboarder.
-There’s like a balance between being very precise, but giving people creative freedom.
-If you get that direction, then people flourish because they know what is being expected from them.
+There’s a balance to be achieved between being very precise, but giving people creative freedom at the same time.
+If you give that kind of direction, people flourish because they get what is being expected from them.
 But they also know they can elevate it.
-And that is what I learned from being working for other people: especially older art directors understand this: that they give you some precise parameters where you can work within certain parameters, but within that you have freedom.
-And then I flourished as a storyboard drawer, because I would really feel it is mine.
-And I made it mine.
-I think that that is the way I approach people that I give them freedom, some freedom.
-So they can thrive when they make it.
+And that is what I learned from working for other people: especially older art directors understand this: Give artists certain parameters, and then within those, give them freedom to thrive.
+And then they flourish, because they feel and know it is also theirs.
+That is the way I approach people.
+I give them clear directions and with that a lot of freedom.
+So they can thrive when they work on it.

 Is it hard for you to let it go, to give your brain child to other artists and they enhance it and they bring something to you from that side?

-Hisko Hulsing: Well, it is hard.
-It is hard when people are not competent.
-And you find out during the process that not everybody i as good, but it’s especially nice when people are elevating it.
-And so you never know.
-It’s kind of an unscertainty, no, how do you call it?
-Uncertain process.
+Hisko Hulsing: Well, it is hard when people are not competent.
+That happens sometimes.
+And you find out during the process that not everybody is as good, but it’s especially nice when people are elevating it.
+You never know.
+It’s kind of an uncertain process.
 So it is not easy.
-You give it to people, you try to give as many tools to work with, like reference material, because I filmed the whole film with actors and musicians first, and then I cut it.
+I try to give as many tools to work with, like reference material, because I filmed the whole film with actors and musicians first, and then I cut it.
 So the film was cut based on the animatics.

 So they already have all that reference.
-So they have a lot of stuff to work with so I’m trying to control it as much and at the same time giving them some freedom.
-I like people who are proactive who just do things that I did not ask for and then: oh wow, I did not think of that.
-That was so great when I directed Undone that I always thought that the more people work on a project the more it got dumbed down but that’s not true per se because when you’re on a set with 30 people there’s 30 brains and there’s more than one brain so you get all these inputs and if you know how to use the inputs then you get a better product, a better project.
+They have a lot of stuff to work with so I’m trying to control it as much and at the same time giving them some freedom.
+I like people who are pro-active, who just do things that I did not ask for and then: oh wow, I did not think of that.
+That was so great when I directed Undone.
+I used to think that the more people work on a project the more it got dumbed down, but that’s not true per se because when you’re on a set with 30 people there’s 30 brains and there’s more than one brain so you get all these inputs and if you know how to use the inputs then you get a better product, a better project.
 But in the case of my film it is a little bit different because I knew so well what I wanted so I could not give people too much freedom actually.

 I personally would give you the academy award just for this the trailer!
 Very rarely I see something so really new.
 I was really grateful.
 I saw the work you put in every frame.

-Hisko Hulsing: You see the work yeah but also you, because we’re connected on social media, you already saw the paintings through the years so that makes a difference too.
+Hisko Hulsing: You see the work yeah but, because we’re connected on social media, you already saw the paintings through the years so that makes a difference too.
 And if you are interested in the „How we did it“ I made a Making-Of Video that explains the production pipeline en detail.

 Danse Macabre